Setup

 During enzyme init, excerpts are sent to an LLM for catalyst generation.
 Your raw files stay on your device.
 Nothing is stored on Enzyme's servers.

 If you bring your own API key, excerpts go directly to the provider you configure.
-If you use the free tier, excerpts are sent to OpenRouter (a US-based model provider) using a shared API key that Enzyme provides.
-In both cases, Enzyme does not proxy, store, or log any of your content.
+If you use Enzyme's default provider, excerpts are sent to OpenRouter (a US-based model provider).
+Enzyme does not store your raw files or log your note content.
 See privacy for details.

 Using local or self-hosted models

 Set all three environment variables to use a custom provider.
-If only some are set, Enzyme falls back to the free tier.
+If only some are set, Enzyme uses the default provider for your workspace.

 # All three are required together